ndouglas/sunhouse/README.md

-# sunhouse
+# Sunhouse

-A simple raytracer built in Rust.
+A simple raytracer built in Rust as I work through _[The Ray Tracer Challenge](http://raytracerchallenge.com)_.